TheresaMigler/Density-Signature/README.md

 ## What is included:
 The code  is written in Python, using the igraph library. density_signature.py includes the functions to find the density decomposition and density distribution. models.py includes the functions to generate random graphs using the density distribution.
 Input graphs should be in .gml format.
-I have included a .gml file for a network of coauthorships between scientists posting preprints on the Condensed Matter E-Print Archive between Jan 1, 1995 and December 31, 1999.
-This network is made available by Mark Newman here: http://www-personal.umich.edu/~mejn/netdata/
+I have included two .gml files.
+One is an undirected social network of frequent associations between 62 dolphins in a community living off Doubtful Sound, New Zealand.
+The other is a network of coauthorships between scientists posting preprints on the Condensed Matter E-Print Archive between Jan 1, 1995 and December 31, 1999.
+These networks are made available by Mark Newman here: http://www-personal.umich.edu/~mejn/netdata/

 ## Usage: